Shengtai: Chan Buddhism

-After the early Chinese Buddhist reception of the "embryo of sagehood" was guided by the metaphysics of spiritual pregnancy and buddha bodies, Chan Buddhists gave the concept a more markedly metaphorical character, and Daoist Inner Alchemy, which emerged closely after the rise of Chan, gave shengtai a new role of embodiment in the pursuit of religious liberation (Buckelew 2018: 401).
+After the early Chinese Buddhist reception of the "embryo of sagehood" was guided by the metaphysics of spiritual pregnancy and buddha bodies, Chan Buddhists gave the concept a more markedly metaphorical character, and Daoist Inner Alchemy, which emerged closely after the rise of Chan, gave shengtai a new role of embodiment in the pursuit of religious liberation.

 Daoist Internal Alchemy

 During the Tang dynasty (618-907), the Daoist practice of psychophysiological Neidan (Internal/Inner Alchemy/Elixir) began to supersede the ancient, and sometimes dangerous, practice of chemical Waidan (External/Outer Alchemy/Elixir).
 Daoist Internal Alchemy practitioners developed the term shengtai "sacred embryo" into a complex process of symbolic pregnancy generating a spiritually perfected duplicate of oneself within oneself, which later became synonymous with the elixir of immortality in External Alchemy.
-This alchemical embryo "represents a new life, true and eternal in its quality" (Darga 2008: 883).
+This alchemical embryo "represents a new life, true and eternal in its quality".